 Candy’s Baked Pork Chops and Stuffing

-So here it is!
+So here it is.

-Candy lived a few hours away, just over the border from South Dakota, into Minnesota.
-My sisters and I were small, and we stayed home with Dad while she was gone.
+Candy lived a few hours away from our farm in South Dakota, just over the border into Minnesota.
+My sisters and I were small, and we stayed home with Dad while she was away.
 Mom laughs about how things have changed over the years.
-Back then, Dad took Mom to a nearby bus depot, where she rode the bus a few hours to be with her friend.
-We are so much more mobile these days, hopping in our cars to drive a few hours to anywhere!
+Back then, Dad took Mom to a nearby bus depot, where she rode the bus those few hours to be with Candy.
+We are so much more mobile these days, hopping in our cars to drive a few hours to anywhere.